lillaszulyovszky/ironhack-final-project/README.md

 ## An education tool to analyse student engagement/activity/mood with insights from your Slack Team's data.

 ## Project Intro
 Remote environments give very little chance for teachers to gain feedback and optimize their content towards better student performance.
 So I thought I could run some analysis and provide a tool for teachers to gauge student activity/engagement/mood and even predict what's the best way to get a reply (aka get help in this context) all based on Slack data.
+I only used data from public channels.

+The notebooks in the code folder could be used to
+- clean & wrangle json data to prepare for working in Tableau
+- run ML models for predictions
+- run NLP preprocessing steps to get mood of public chats if you have that in hand.

+The notebooks are fully annotated and include all the modules which needs to be imported to make the code work.

-Enhanced scope for this would include
+Enhanced scope for this will include
 - dynamically pulling data from Slack API (so insights can be drawn anytime/anywhere)
 - loading publicly shared files into a google sheet for the whole cohort
-- working as a Slack App
+- working as a Slack App, providing insights for teachers on the Slack space they are in.

 ## Couple of insights to share
 - **distribution of messages between participants (students and teachers) in the top 5 most used channels**